-- Most importantly, most platforms offer value-added services that we omitted for transparency.
-For instance, if MaaS makes public transport more attractive and thus shifts out its demand function, this would make all our MaaS settings more attractive for firms and customers. - For all MaaS cases, we assumed away the option of cross-network trips that do not use the MaaS supplier. - We used constant marginal costs which are normalised to zero, but for our results the important thing is that they are constant.
-However, in transport we often see strong economies of scale.
-Adding this would make results much less clear, as any change in total demand also leads to changes in average costs.
-We also assumed away any costs that the MaaS operator may have. - We used linear demand functions, with strong assumptions about the parameters.
+- Most importantly, most MaaS offers value-added services that we omitted for transparency.
+For instance, if MaaS makes public transport more attractive and thus shifts out its demand function, this would make all our MaaS settings more beneficial for firms and customers.
+A sensitivity check also indicates this when we add such induced demand due to MaaS to our numerical model.
+Symmetrically, when there are extra transfer costs when switching between operators, this makes cross-network travel less attractive (see Appendix H), and then MaaS could have the extra benefit of lowering such transfer costs. - For all MaaS cases, we assumed away the option of cross-network trips that do not use the MaaS supplier or on-network trips also being also by the MaaS.
+In reality, the ease of use of MaaS may mean that many of the trips that only use a single firm will be via a MaaS supplier.
+Alternatively, some other people may not use the MaaS for cross-network trips. - We used constant marginal costs.
+However, in transport we often see economies of scale and congestion.
+Adding this would make results much less clear as any change in demand also leads to changes in (average) costs.
+We did do a numerical sensitivity check, and saw the expected result that if MaaS leads to more (less) demand then under economies of scale average cost and prices would fall (rise), and this would further increase (decrease) demand.
+So, economies of scale would strengthen any demand change.
+Conversely, diseconomies of scale or congestion would dampen any demand change. - We used linear demand functions with strong assumptions about the parameters.
 We also assumed that demands and cost functions are symmetric.
-It seems interesting for future work to relax these simplifications. - We assumed that firms are free to set their prices, but public transport fares are often heavily regulated. - Quality differences between the services have not been dealt with: e.g. a higher frequency of public transport vehicles makes travel by public transport more flexible and more attractive for users.
-Another important "quality" element in transport is how long the trip takes, and it also relates to the value of time of users.
-If such quality characteristics are important, this also raises the danger of serial marginalisation in the quality setting (e.g. Czerny et al., 2016). - We assumed linear price contracts between the transport firms and the intermediaries.
-Marketing research has developed a number of other contract strategies that may circumvent some of the limitations of the linear contract.
+It seems interesting for future work to relax these simplifications.
+Appendixes E-H did some relaxations of such assumptions in our numerical model. - Quality differences between the services have been ignored: e.g. a higher frequency of public transport vehicles makes travel by public transport more flexible and more attractive for users.
+Other important "quality" element in transport is how long trips take and how congested and crowded they are.
+If such quality characteristics are important, this also raises the danger of serial marginalisation in the quality setting (e.g. Czerny et al., 2016).
+26